-Every public and private school shall conform to Education Code section 32020, which states:
+Every public and private school shall conform to the California Education Code, Section 32020, which states:

 "The governing board of every public school district and the governing authority of every private school, which maintains any building used for the instruction or housing of school pupils on land entirely enclosed (except for building walls) by fences or walls, shall, through the cooperation of local law enforcement and fire protection agencies having jurisdiction of the area, provide for the erection of gates in these fences or walls.
-The gates shall be of sufficient size to permit the entrance of ambulances, police equipment and fire-fighting apparatus used by law enforcement and fire protection agencies.
+The gates shall be of sufficient size to permit the entrance of ambulances, police equipment and firefighting apparatus used by law enforcement and fire protection agencies.
 There shall be no less than one access gate and there shall be as many of these gates as needed to ensure access to all major buildings and ground areas.
 If these gates are equipped with locks, the locking devices shall be designed to permit ready entrance by the use of chain or bolt-cutting devices."
 Sec.
 503.6 Security gates.
 No person shall install a security gate or security device across a fire access roadway without the fire code official's approval.

 - 1. An automatic gate across a fire access roadway or driveway shall be equipped with an approved emergency key-operated switch overriding all command functions and opening the gate. - 2.
-A gate accessing more than four residences or residential lots or a gate accessing hazardous institutional, educational or assembly occupancy group structure, shall also be equipped with an approved emergency traffic controlactivating strobe light sensor or other device approved by the fire code official, which will activate the gate on the approach of emergency apparatus. - 3.
+A gate accessing more than four residences or residential lots or a gate accessing hazardous, institutional, educational or assembly occupancy group structure, shall also be equipped with an approved emergency traffic control-activating strobe light sensor or other device approved by the fire code official, which will activate the gate on the approach of emergency apparatus. - 3.
 An automatic gate shall be provided with a battery back-up or manual mechanical disconnect in case of power failure. - 4.
 An automatic gate shall meet fire department policies deemed necessary by the fire code official for rapid, reliable access. - 5.
-When required by the fire code official, an automatic gate in existence at the time of adoption of this chapter is required to install an approved emergency key-operated switch or other mechanism approved by the fire code official, at an approved location, which overrides all command functions and opens the gate.
+When required by the fire code official, an automatic gate in existence at the time of adoption of this chapter is required to install an approved emergency keyoperated switch or other mechanism approved by the fire code official, at an approved location, which overrides all command functions and opens the gate.
 A property owner shall comply with this requirement within 90 days of receiving written notice to comply. - 6.
-Where this section requires an approved key-operated switch, it may be dualkeyed or equipped with dual switches provided to facilitate access by law enforcement personnel.

-7. All gates providing access from a road to a driveway shall be located a minimum of 30 feet from the nearest edge of the roadway and shall be at least two feet wider than the width of the traffic lane(s) serving the gate.

-Electric gate openers, where provided, shall be listed in accordance with UL 325.
-Gates intended for automatic operation shall be designed, constructed and installed to comply with the requirements of ASTM F2200.
+Where this section requires an approved key-operated switch, it may be dualkeyed or equipped with dual switches provided to facilitate access by law enforcement personnel. - 7.
+All gates providing access from a road to a driveway shall be located a minimum of 30 feet from the nearest edge of the roadway and shall be at least two feet wider than the width of the traffic lane(s) serving the gate. - 8.
+Electric gate openers, where provided, shall be listed in accordance with the UL 325 standard.
+Gates intended for automatic operation shall be designed, constructed and installed to comply with the requirements of the ASTM F2200, "Standard Specification for Automated Vehicular Gate Construction".

-SEC.96.1.505 PREMISES IDENTIFICATION
+SEC.
+96.1.505.
+PREMISES IDENTIFICATION.